 This project is an educational, ecological, and collaborative plan to bolster pollinator health and promote community awareness on the Medford/Somerville campus.

 Tufts community members can get involved in several ways: submit an original idea for a sustainability project or educational event; join an existing team; or provide feedback and/or support ideas of others.
-To do any of the above, go to Tufts Idea Hub.
+Click here to submit an idea for the current 2019-20 application round.
+The Office of Sustainability will post updates on projects on this webpage, so stay tuned!
 Please note that individuals may only be the lead author of one proposal and all subsequent proposals will be ignored.

 Tufts community members, as well as non-Tufts members, can support the projects that the Green Fund supports by donating directly to Sustainability at Tufts.

-While the Green Fund is not currently accepting applications, here is the timeline from the Spring 2019 application process:
+The Green Fund is currently accepting applications, here is the timeline from the 2019-2020 application process:

 The Green Fund committee reviews all the proposals for duplicates, redundancy, and any unattainable ideas (e.g. putting a wind turbine on a building that has known structural issues).

-By January 31st, applicants may be asked clarifying questions or provided with feedback to help refine their idea (through the IdeaHub).
-Projects that the committee views as attainable will be moved to a "Revise Proposal" stage.
+By November 8th, applicants may be asked clarifying questions or provided with feedback to help refine their idea.
+Projects that the committee views as attainable will be asked to complete a revised proposal.

 The Green Fund committee will then independently read through the ideas to decide which projects adhere to the guidelines and solicit feedback from relevant departments impacted by the proposals.
 The Committee will decide which of the ideas will be invited to complete a full proposal.